lrspeiser/Grue.is/README.md

 # Grue

-Grue is an homage to the old text-based adventure games like Zork.
+Grue is an homage to the old text-based adventure games like Zork and Oregon Trail.
 I wanted to see what would happen if we wired one of those up to a LLM AI dungeon master.
 The only issue was, I don't know how to program.
 I decided to see if I could direct the LLM to write it for me.
 I was very pleased with the outcome.
 Play it at [http://grue.is](http://grue.is).

-Then send me feedback! https://www.threads.net/@leonardspeiser
+The game is focused on people interested in learning history by playing a game, much like Oregon Trail.
+You can pick any time period and you'll be engaged in a series of challenges to overcome.
+It should handle any language the user reads/writes.
+There are certainly improvements to be made, feedback welcome. https://www.threads.net/@leonardspeiser

 ## How to get the most out of an LLM as a non-programmer